Huawei leveled with 23 criminal charges by the US government, including theft

 The chance you'll see Huawei phones and routers in the US grew bleaker today, as Chinese telecom firm has officially been criminally charged by the US government.

-Huawei is facing 23 criminal charges spanning two separate indictments by the US Department of Justice.
-It breaks down to 13 counts of financial fraud and 10 counts of theft and charges stemming from that action.
+Huawei, now the No. 2 smartphone manufacturer in the world ahead of Apple, faces 23 criminal charges spanning two separate indictments by the US Department of Justice.
+It breaks down to 13 counts of financial fraud, Iran sanctions violations, and money laundering, and 10 counts of theft and charges stemming from that action.

+"Criminal activity goes back at least 10 years and goes all the way to the top of the company," said US Attorney General Matthew Whitaker in a press conferencing unsealing the indictments.

-The first set of criminal charges surround Huawei CFO Wanzhou Meng, who also happens to be the co-founder's daughter, and a Huawei affiliate called Skycom.
-Meng was arrested in Canada in early December and faces extradition to the US.
+The first set of criminal charges surround a Huawei CFO Wanzhou Meng and a little known affiliate named Skycom.
+Meng, who happens to be the Huawei co-founder's daughter, was arrested in Canada in early December and faces extradition to the US.

 Skycom is said to be a Huawei affiliate that was doing business in Iran, though the US government accuses Huawei of covering up this fact with lying and committing bank and wire fraud to cover its tracks.
 It was all in an effort to undermine US sanctions, according to the Department of Justice.